-Fun, music, games road trips, fun stuff, fun road trip music, fun road trip games, music hot spots in the USA
+Fun, music, games road trips, fun stuff, fun road trip music, fun road trip games, music hot spots in the USA, Road trip games

-Sure, the big, upbeat, and booming music cities of America are often the top pick for music enthusiasts, but there is much more to explore outside of L.A., NYC, and The Big Easy.
+Sure, the big, upbeat, and booming music cities of America are often the top picks for music enthusiasts, but there is much more to explore outside of L.A., NYC, and The Big Easy.
 Whether it’s music festivals, concerts, or small venues, there’s something for everyone to enjoy in the family.
+And you can explore these music hotspots with your family in an adventure that is packed with fun road trip games and tunes.

-We hear music every day that is genuinely meant to be experienced in person so you can feel, live, and breathe it while spending time with your family driving across the country.
-Music is the language of our souls, giving us all an opportunity to express ourselves through sound.
+We listen to music every day that is truly meant to be experienced in person, allowing you to feel, live, and breathe it while spending time with your family driving across the country.
+Music is the language of our souls, offering us all an opportunity to express ourselves through sound.

 From Athens, Georgia, to Telluride, Colorado, you can experience some of the most incredible venues these small-town cities have to offer.
 There’s a place for all genres alike: rock, punk, bluegrass, folk, country, and more.
 You can put it all on the road trip wishlist.